trilogy-group/arangodb/Documentation/Books/Manual/README.md

 **Structure**

-The documentation is organized in four handbooks:
+The documentation is organized PTP in four handbooks:

 - This manual describes ArangoDB and its features in detail for you as a user, developer and administrator.